-The mission of the Social Web Working Group, part of the Social Activity, is to define the techical protocols, vocabularies, and APIs to facilitate access to social functionality as part of the Open Web Platform.
+The mission of the Social Web Working Group is to define the techical protocols, vocabularies, and APIs to facilitate access to social functionality as part of the Open Web Platform.
 These technologies should allow communication between indepedent systems, federation (also called "decentralization") being part of the design.

 |End date||31 December 2016|